Bansi: Railways

 The nearest railway stations are Siddharthnagar railway station and Basti railway station.

 Roads

+The Major National Highway is NH28 form Varanasi to Kapilvastu passing through the city.
+It is well connected to Gorakhpur, Lucknow, Ayodhya.
 UPSRTC bus station and a private bus stand are located in the city.
 Regular buses go to Siddharthnagar, Gorakhpur, Basti, Khalilabad, and Domariaganj.
 In addition, buses to Lucknow, Kanpur, Allahabad, Ayodhya, Faizabad, Akbarpur, Tanda, Rajesultanpur, Azamgarh, and Delhi run many times daily.
 Private buses and jeeps are also available in many neighboring towns.

+Education

+There are many government and Private schools in the city.